 '''

-- "ifType" - voiceOverCable (198)
+"ifType" - voiceOverCable (198)

-- "ifDescr" - "Voice Over Cable Interface"
+"ifDescr" - "Voice Over Cable Interface"

 '''

 IfIndex 1 is used to recognize the DOCSIS Cable Modem behind which an MTA is connected and the MIB modules involved are indicated in Tables 3 and 4.
-In the case of an E-MTA the tables 3 and 4 MUST be adhered to.
+In the case of an embedded MTA the tables MUST be adhered to.
+For standalone MTAs, the MTA MAY choose to follow the same.
+In case a standalone MTA cannot display the information, ifIndex 1 MUST be left unused.
+If the standalone MTA is behind a CableHome or other device for its data connectivity it MAY change the ifDescr to reflect the same.

-E-MTAs MUST implement [5], [6], and [7].
+PacketCable MTAs MUST implement [5], [6], and [7].
 PacketCable implementation MUST conform to the ifTable and ipNetToMediaTable defined below:

 Table 3.
-RFC 2863 ifTable, MIB-Object Details for E-MTA Device Interfaces
+RFC 2863 ifTable, MIB-Object Details for embedded MTA Device Interfaces

-RFC-2863 MIB-Object Details for E-MTA Device Interface MTA Device
+RFC-2863 MIB-Object Details for MTA Device Interface MTA Device

 IfIndex 1

 ifDescr: MUST match the text provided in the next column.
 "DOCSIS Embedded Interface "

 IfType other(1)

 IfMtu 0

 IfSpeed 0

 ifPhysAddress eMTA MAC address

 IfAdminStatus: Only up control is required for this interface, down(2) and testing(3) is out of the scope of this specification. up(1)

 ifOperStatus: only up report is required for this object, other options are out of the scope of this specification. up(1)

 IfLastChange per RFC 2863

 ifInOctets: This object is optional, if not implemented, it MUST return 0 (n), 0

 IfInNUCastPkts Deprecated

 IfInDiscards 0

 IfInErrors 0

 IfUnknownProtos 0

 ifOutOctets: This object is optional, if not implement MUST return 0 (n), 0

 ifOutUCastPkts: This object is optional, if not implemented, it MUST return 0 (n), 0

 IfOutNUCastPkts Deprecated

 IfOutDiscards 0

 IfOUtErrors 0

-IfOutQlen Deprecated
+lfOutQlen Deprecated

 IfSpecific Deprecated

 ifXTable : entries in ifXtable for this type of interface are not required NA

 Table 4.
-RFC 2011 ipNetToMedia MIB-Object Details for E-MTA Device Interfaces
+RFC 2011 ipNetToMedia MIB-Object Details for eMTA Device Interfaces

-RFC-2011 MIB-Object details for E-MTA Devices Interfaces CM device
+RFC-2011 MIB-Object details for MTA Devices Interfaces CM device

-IpNetToMediaIfIndex 1
+IpNetToMedialfIndex 1

 IpNetToMediaPhysAddress CM MAC Address

 IpNetToMediaNetAddress Acquired CM IP address

 IpNetToMediaType Static(4)

 IfIndex 1